jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### Markdown & AI Are Like Peanut Butter & Bananas

 Let's talk about the elephant in the room—AI is everywhere these days, and guess what?
 It absolutely LOVES Markdown.
 AI needs structured but flexible ways to understand and generate content, and Markdown hits that sweet spot perfectly.
-It's structured enough that AI can parse it reliably (unlike HTML or XML) but flexible enough that it doesn't constrain what the AI can do.
+Unlike more complex formats like HTML or XML, Markdown strikes a useful balance.

 When I'm using ChatGPT or Claude to help draft content (like [this article](https://magill.dev/post/row-level-security-in-serverless-postgresql-for-hipaa-compliance)), I ask for Markdown output.
 Because I can drop it straight into my workflow without playing a game of "fix the formatting."
 Plus, most AI tools are trained on tons of Markdown documentation, so they understand the syntax better than any human.

 ### The Closing tag

 Look, I'm not saying Markdown will change your life or make you a better person or anything.
 But it would be silly to ignore the advantages Markdown offers for simplifing content formatting and management.
-Its simplicity, portability, and compatibility with 3rd party platforms, make it an invaluable tool in various contexts.
+Its simplicity, portability, and compatibility with 3rd party platforms, make it an useful tool in various contexts.
 I've written a little more about [how I've implemented Markdown](https://magill.dev/post/lets-breakdown-this-website) on my own site.
 If any of this sounds interesting, maybe it is time to consider using in your own projects.

 ### Related Links